zarr-developers/blog/_posts/2025-03-20-switching-to-effver.markdown

 ### Our new versioning policy

-We were accustomed to thinking about major releases of Zarr-Python as epochal events that would offer lots of new functionality to users, but also require substantial changes to existing code.
+We were accustomed to thinking about major releases of Zarr-Python as epochal events that offer lots of new functionality to users (like a brand new version of the underlying Zarr format), but also require substantial changes to existing code.
+In other words, while major releases likely contain backwards-incompatible changes, backwards-incompatible changes on their own don't really warrany a major release.

 [Jacob Tomlinson](https://jacobtomlinson.dev/) extended this framing to a full versioning scheme, which he calls [Intended Effort Versioning](https://jacobtomlinson.dev/effver/), or "EffVer" for short.

 The basic idea of EffVer is that you version your project according to the expected effort a user will spend in upgrading to that version.

 - Major releases should contain changes have the most impact on users, and thus require the most effort to adopt.
-- Minor releases can require some effort from some users.
+- Minor releases can require some adoption effort from some users.
-- Patch releases should require no effort from users.
+- Patch releases should require no adoption effort from users.

-SemVer indexes changes on whether they are backwards compatible or not.
-By contrast, EffVer indexes changes on how much effort is required for users to adapt to them.
-Thus EffVer allows us to ship small-but-breaking changes -- like changing default values of some recently-added functions -- in a minor release, as long as we don't think adapting to these changes will require substantial effort from users.
+While SemVer indexes code changes by whether they are backwards compatible or not, EffVer indexes changes on how much effort is required for users to adapt to them.
+Thus EffVer allows us to ship small-but-breaking changes -- like changing default values of some recently-added functions -- in a minor release, so long as we think these changes will be easy for users to integrate.

 ### Conclusion